6 Fellowships Awarded in November 2024 to take place in 2025

 Dr Tinatin Nadiradze : Clinical Fellowship

-Dr Tinatin Nadiradze from Georgia will be going to Southampton Children’s Hospital, UK
+Dr Tinatin Nadiradze from Georgia went to Southampton Children’s Hospital, UK

 Dr Rosa Pugliano : Clinical Fellowship